Ask Question

 Apoptosis illustrated

 Apoptosis and necrosis are two major processes by which cells die.
-Apoptosis is the ordered disassembly of the cell from within.3 is a natural mechanism by which cells "commit suicide" when they have outlived their purpose, become defective, or have aged.
-Apoptosis prevents cells from accumulating and forming tumors.
+Apoptosis is the ordered disassembly of the cell from within.

 Analogy: Chances are you've seen a movie with apoptosis as part of the plot ... in almost any James Bond film.
 A fortress containing classified information is rigged for destruction by the owners if the security of the building is compromised.
 The process requiring a series of commands, which are relayed from one authorized person to another.
 This to prevent a programmed self-destruction by a careless mistake or a rouge individual.

-The fail safe system is carried out from within by specialists, and regulated by others.
+The fail-safe system is carried out from within by specialists, and regulated by others.
 The trigger is not pulled until all the criteria is met: the security threat is real and it can't be corrected; the command has been given by authorized individuals and verified by others, and the actions carried out by specialized personnel.

 The security breach starts a chain of events (a cascade); each player communicating to the other until the big red button is pushed and the building destroyed; the sensitive information within it evaporating.